12 – 13 inches

 Small dog breeds are typically more difficult to house train and will need extra reinforcement to make this process faster.
 Cavachons are quite intelligent and are eager to please their owners, making them a little easier to train than other more stubborn dog breeds.

-When training, be sure to keep the sessions short, direct, and with consistent and firm direction.
+When training, be sure to keep the sessions with your Cavachon short, direct, and with consistent and firm direction.
 This helps the little dog not become overstimulated and confused at what it is expected to do.
 Keeping the sessions short also helps to retain their attention instead of letting them become bored.

 These dogs are softies at heart and do not react well to negative feedback.
 Positive interactions and rewards for good behavior go a lot farther when forming a bond as the trainer with the pup.
 Consider enrolling them in puppy classes since socialization early on is one of the most important parts of their overall training to be a well-behaved adult dog.